The closure ordering conjecture on local Arthur packets of classical groups

+Remark that the above corollary is proved for $\Sp_{2n}(F)$ and split $\SO_{2n+1}(F)$ in \cite[\S 12]{HLL22} without assuming Conjecture \ref{main conj}.
+Now we state the Working Hypotheses.

 \begin{assumption} Let $\RG$ be a quasi-split connected reductive group over $F$.
-Suppose that there is a theory of local Arthur packets for $G$ as conjectured in \cite{Art89}.
+Suppose that there is a theory of local Arthur packets for $G$ as conjectured in \cite[Conjecture 6.1]{Art89}.
 We assume that the following hold. \begin{enumerate} \item Given a local Arthur parameter $\psi$ of $G$, we have \item Let $\pi$ be an irreducible generic representation of $G$ of Arthur type, then $\widehat\pi\in \Pi_{\phi_0}$, where $\phi_0$ is the local $L$-parameter which corresponds to the zero orbit in $V_\lambda$ with $\lambda=\lambda_{\phi_\pi}$. \end{enumerate} \end{assumption}

-In the following, we show that the new content of the Enhanced Shahidi's Conjecture \ref{Enhanced Shahidi conjecture} is a dual version of Corollary \ref{a dual version of Shahidi} under Working Hypotheses \ref{assumption}, and thus is a consequence of Conjecture \ref{main conj}.
+In the following, we show that the new content of the enhanced Shahidi conjecture \ref{Enhanced Shahidi conjecture} is a dual version of Corollary \ref{a dual version of Shahidi} under Working Hypotheses \ref{assumption}, and thus is a consequence of Conjecture \ref{main conj}.

 \begin{thm} Let $\RG$ be a quasi-split connected reductive group over $F$.
-Suppose that there is a theory of local Arthur packets for $G$ as conjectured in \cite{Art89}.
+Suppose that there is a theory of local Arthur packets for $G$ as conjectured in \cite[Conjecture 6.1]{Art89}.
 Assume Conjecture \ref{main conj} and the Working Hypotheses \ref{assumption} hold for $G$.
-If a local Arthur packet $\Pi_\psi$ of $G$ contains a generic representation, then $\psi$ is tempered. \end{thm}
+If $\psi \in \Psi(G)$ and $\Pi_\psi$ contains a generic representation, then $\psi$ is tempered. \end{thm}

-\begin{proof} By Working Hypotheses \ref{assumption} (1), $\pi\in \Pi_\psi$ if and only if $\widehat\pi\in \Pi_{\widehat \psi}$, which amounts to a bijection
+\begin{proof} By Working Hypotheses \ref{assumption}(1), $\pi\in \Pi_\psi$ if and only if $\widehat\pi\in \Pi_{\widehat \psi}$, which amounts to a bijection